Gjoll/Eir.MFSH/README.md

 #use Alpha.Beta
 #apply Delta()

-If the use is defined outside of a macro or profile, it will be valid for the whole file.
+A use statement is valid for the whole file.

-If defined inside a macro or profile it will be valid for the life of that item.

 ### FSH Text